Discover undergraduate student loans are a solid choice.

 Customer Service – For years Discover has earned a reputation for solid customer service.
 The student loan product is no exception.

-Multi Year Option – Discover offers a “pre-qualification” for future loans.
-In theory, this should provide peace of mind to a college freshman to know that they won’t run out of student loans midway through their junior year.
+Multi-Year Option – Discover offers a “pre-qualification” for future loans.
+In theory, this should provide peace of mind to assure students that they won’t run out of student loans midway through their junior year.
 On the surface, it is an exciting idea with real potential.

 Red Flags on Discover Student Loans